lausek/lausek.github.io/_posts/2017-06-29-cuta-filling-stuff-with-value.md

 We can also extend existing tables - very useful when giving default values to select-options:

 {% highlight abap %}
-" # -&gt; determine type automatically
+" # -> determine type automatically
 APPEND VALUE #( low = sy-datum )  TO s_audat.
 APPEND VALUE #( low = sy-datum )  TO s_cpudt.
 APPEND VALUE #( high = '235959' ) TO s_cputm.